manwar/docker-guide/README.md

     $ docker-compose -f docker-compose.yaml -p project start

-There is even better way to use secrets in docker compose without having to use environment variables.
+There is even a better way to use secrets in docker compose without having to use environment variables.

 We would create a text file `docker-compose.env` like below: